What Generac Generator Error Codes Mean And How to Fix Them

 Understanding Generac Fault Codes

 Generac Generator Error Codes are typically numeric (such as 1505, 2800, or 1902) and appear on the control panel.
-Some faults can be cleared by the homeowner, while others require certified service.
-In most cases, the generator will not run while the error code is active.
+There are two types of codes: warning codes, which alert you but keep the unit running, and shutdown codes, which stop the unit entirely.
+The generator will not run while a shutdown error code is active.

 Error Code 1505 – RPM Loss During Start

-What to do
+What to do:

 Error Code 2800 – Auxiliary Shutdown

-What to do
+What to do:

 Locate the two E-stop switches and ensure both are in the ON position.
 Check the wiring around the shutdown switch.
 Reset the controller and try restarting.
+If the 2800 code doesn’t clear after checking the switches, it may need a dealer-level reset.

 Error Code 1902 – Low Oil Pressure

-This is a critical shutdown.
+Code 1902 indicates a critical shutdown.
 It occurs when the generator detects that oil pressure has dropped below a safe threshold during operation or startup.

-What to do
+What to do:

 Check oil levels and add oil if low.
 If the level is correct, the oil pressure sensor may be faulty and require replacement.
 Do not keep trying to run the unit with this error.